 The colors of cashmere rugs are rather reserved, and the patterns are influenced by traditional Persian designs.
 This has a long tradition; once the Mughal Emperors (1526-1857) brought Persian rug weavers to their court in India.
 This is why they are also referred to as the indo-Persian style.
 According to another legend, the Sultan of Kashmir, who was obliged to pay tribute, had to send his son as a hostage to Timur Lenk (Tamerlan) in Samarkand in 1398.
 It was here, that the young prince learned the craft of knotting and, after his return to Kashmir, introduced it to knotters of Samarkand.

 The luxuriant flower motifs of this Kashmir Rug are elegant and varied.
 The graceful vegetative symbols representing flowers, leaves and branches are artfully intertwined.

-The background of this Kashmir Rug is old rose.
-The border features dark blue and old rose.
-The old rose center combines the colors turquoise and olive green.
+The background of this Kashmir Rug is light blue.
+The border features beige and curry.
+The olive green center combines the colors light brown and beige.

 The silk of the pile of this Kashmir Rug allows the colors forming the pattern to shine in different nuances depending on the lighting.
 It makes this Kashmir Rug a real highlight and creates a cozy and at the same time very elegant and premium atmosphere in the room.
 Silk is manually extracted from the cocoons of the silk moth.
 Since individual silk threads are extremely long, the result is very thin yarns, which are nevertheless tear-resistant under low stress.
 Smaller rug knots can be made with this thin yarn, which create finer patterns.
 Therefore, the finest rugs in the world are hand-knotted made of pure silk.
 The weft and warp threads of this Kashmir Rug are made of cotton.
 This versatile material is tear-resistant and stretchable and, therefore, ideal for a durable backing fabric.